-Environment officers employed by Manitoba Conservation and Climate are responsible for enforcement of the Act and Regulation, not MOPIA personnel.
-Any tips of abuse, misuse or actions contravening the Regulation may be reported to Manitoba Conservation and Climate (204.945.7100, or ods@gov.mb.ca) for follow-up and / or investigation.
+Environment officers employed by Manitoba Sustainable Development are responsible for enforcement of the Act and Regulation, not MOPIA personnel.
+Any tips of abuse, misuse or actions contravening the Regulation may be reported to Manitoba Sustainable Development (204.945.7100, or ods@gov.mb.ca) for follow up and / or investigation.

-Who to Contact in the Province
+Who to Contact at the Province